link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 Mount namespaces each have their own distinct view of the filesystem.
-Bind mounts can be used to cleanly mount host directories into these namespaces, allowing for isolated views while also enabling controlled data sharing between the host and containers, or between containers.
+Bind mounts can be used to cleanly mount host directories into these namespaces, allowing for **isolated views** while also enabling controlled data sharing between the host and containers (or between containers).

-For example,
+For example:

 - `/var` inside `Mount Namespace 1` points to `/app1` on the host.
 - `/var` inside `Mount Namespace 2` points to `/app2` on the host.
 - Both of them share the same `/etc` directory.